Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 My recipe is pretty much the same, except for the dijon mustard – instead, we substitute the hot chinese mustard that comes with take-out.
 It’s delicious!

 I love deviled eggs!
 One of my favorite ways to eat eggs.
 I like it simple.
 I usually use spicy brown mustard and tabasco sauce.
 I like to make them the day before serving them.
+Donna A.

 Your recipe is about the same as the one I always use although I’ve never used tabasco in mine.
 I do put in pickle relish–maybe a heaping tablespooon.